Road to Reopening

+Parents and guardians of children under 13 can also apply for a child's card online.
 Also, through our Library Link program, if you are a Seattle Public School student in grades K-12, or a Seattle Public School teacher in grades K-12, you can access the Library’s digital books and online resources.
 Find out more about our Library Link program.

 I have a Library card, but can’t figure out how to sign into my account online.